kara-o/DateNight-frontend/README.md

 Please install my [Rails API back end](https://github.com/kara-o/DateNight-backend) as well.

-In your terminal navigate to the directory where you want to save the front end game files, then enter and run each step:
+In your terminal navigate to the directory where you want to save the front end files, then enter and run each step:

 1. `git git@github.com:kara-o/DateNight-frontend.git`
 1. `cd frontend-datenight`